eProsima/Integration-Service-docs/docs/user_manual.rst

 create brand new *System Handles* for middlewares which are not integrated into the *Integration Service* ecosystem.
 Following, it discusses how to configure *Integration Service* by means of YAML files, explaining how to fill the required fields, depending on the needs of the specific use-case and middlewares involved in the communication.
-Finally, it provides an overview of the *System Handles* existing to date.

 .. toctree::
    :caption: Installation Manual